 As a benchmark, your website should load in three seconds or less on any given device from mobile to desktop to tablet.

 For usability, have clear menus on your desktop site and collapsable menus on your mobile site.
+You can test the usability of your website and the effectiveness of your menu navigation using UXtweak.

 Once you’ve nailed these, you can start creating content that will drive organic traffic to a blog post, a landing page, and your site in general.